Importance of Fluid Intake

 Electrolytes (sodium and potassium) need to be replaced after exercise to prevent an imbalance of these electrolytes which if not replaced can result in muscle cramps and stomach cramps.
 An example of a post exercise snack to replace these electrolytes is consuming a low fat cheese sandwich and a banana ‘washed down’ with a bottle of water.

 How Much Water Should I Drink?

-As the amount of water varies between individuals due to different rates of sweating combined with other factors for example: temperature, duration of exercise, it is important to monitor your own levels of hydration by checking your urine.
+As the amount of water varies between individuals due to different rates of sweating combined with other factors, for example temperature or duration of exercise, it is important to monitor your own levels of hydration by checking your urine.
 Water should be consumed before exercise (30-60 minutes prior), during and after exercise.
 For exercise lasting 60-90 minutes water is an adequate fluid replacement immediately after exercise.
 It is not necessary to consume a sports drink providing that the diet is nutritionally balanced with carbohydrate and electrolytes (sodium & potassium).
-However, exercise lasting longer than 90 minutes consuming a sports drink may be beneficial toimprove running performance and aid the recovery process involving the removal of toxins.
+However, if your exercise lasts longer than 90 minutes, consuming a sports drink may be beneficial to improve running performance and aid the recovery process involving the removal of toxins.

 To calculate the amount of water to be consumed weigh yourself without clothes before exercise and then immediately after exercise allowing for any water taken during exercise (this needs to be deducted).
 For every pound lost it is advised to drink 500ml of water to replace water loss.